webwallet/api-old/README.md

  - **Monetary and Transactional Model**
   The WebWallet API uses the same underlying data modeling and transaction processing rules for implementing different currency systems, which result from different configurations of the following parameters:
     - **Balance Limits**
       Besides a balance attribute, every address has a lower and an upper balance limit.
-The configuration of these limits enable the implementation of several currency systems such as centrally-issued currencies (all but one addresses have a lower limit greater than or equal to zero), cash-in currency systems (only the gateway addresses have negative lower limits) and mutual credit systems (all addresses have negative lower limits).
+The configuration of these limits enables the implementation of several currency systems such as centrally-issued currencies (all but one addresses have a lower limit greater than or equal to zero), cash-in currency systems (only the gateway addresses have negative lower limits) and mutual credit systems (all addresses have negative lower limits).
     - **Transaction Source**
+      The funds for a transaction sent to an address always come from another address.
+Given that all addresses start with a balance of zero, every currency system must have at least one address with a negative lower limit, so that a currency supply can be created and eventually used by the remaining addresses to carry out transactions between them.
     - **Currency Supply**
+      The currency supply is created, increased or decreased by sending transactions from/to addresses with negative lower limits.
+It can be a fixed amount issued upfront (limited assets), a growing amount increased on-demand (centrally-issued currencies), a dynamic amount changed on-demand (mutual credit systems), or any combination thereof.

  - **Data Integrity Approach**